adelhassen/flight-delays/README.md

    ```bash
    cd flight-delays/ && source set_env.sh
    ```
 4. **Virtual Environment**: Create and activate a virtual environment for running specific scripts.
-After you run this once, you can use `pipenv shell` to activate the virtual environment going forward.
+After you run these commands once, you can use `pipenv shell` to activate the virtual environment in the future.
    ```bash
    pip install --upgrade pip
    ```